 There are two main types of analysis we will perform: vertical analysis and horizontal analysis.

-With this method of analysis of financial statements, we will look up and down the income statement (hence, “vertical” analysis) to see how every line item compares to revenue, as a percentage.
+With this method of analysis, we will look up and down the income statement (hence, “vertical” analysis) to see how every line item compares to revenue, as a percentage.

 For example, in the income statement shown below, we have the total dollar amounts and the percentages, which make up the vertical analysis.